- Austria (Website)

 Accurate, Robust Results

 bioMérieux’s proprietary Advanced Spectra Classifier offers robust and accurate results needed for optimal patient-care decisions.
 The VITEK MS system reads each spectrum as a series of peaks that are detected and sorted by mass and intensity.
-With the use of the Advance Spectra Classifier, better discrimination is provided as every peak is considered in the calculation of the identification result.
+With the use of the Advanced Spectra Classifier, better discrimination is provided as every peak is considered in the calculation of the identification result.
 There are no spectra comparisons, and the reference spectra are not embedded in the commercial software.

 The VITEK MS contains a population built database, accounting for diversity among strains within the same species, leading to robust and accurate performance without the need to modify scores.